Global value chain: Future of global value chains

 In recent years, the growth of global value chains has slowed, with an increasing number of firms reshoring or nearshoring.
 Part of these decisions to move to domestic production stems from concerns over economic interdependence and vulnerability after COVID-19.
 However, interest in protectionist policies began years before the pandemic.
 Countries began pushing for populist policies after the 2008 financial crisis left thousands of industries vulnerable.
 More recently, global conflicts have disrupted global supply chains, further motivating countries to decrease their reliance on outsourcing production.
 Growing tensions between Ukraine and Russia have directly affected food-importing countries, such as Egypt, Tunisia, and Armenia, which heavily rely on grains from Ukraine, one of the leading exporters of wheat and barley.
 The war has also had rippling effects on the textile, food processing, and livestock industries, leading to economic losses globally.
-The United States has been a prominent actor in the push for protectionist polices, enacting an “America First” framework characterized by high tariffs and a reduction in imports.
+The United States has been a prominent actor in the push for protectionist policies, enacting an “America First” framework characterized by high tariffs and a reduction in imports.
 However, the U.S. removed many of the tariffs on food products after feeling the effects of de-globalization, with double-digit increases in many everyday foods, like bananas, coffee, and orange juice.
-It is unlikely that global value chains will cease to exist due to the great need to access critical resources from different parts of the world.
-Although reliance on these chains may significantly decrease as states consider their vulnerability to regional and global instability.
+It is unlikely that global value chains will cease to exist due to the great need to access critical resources from different parts of the world, although reliance on these chains may significantly decrease as states consider their vulnerability to regional and global instability.